MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 1. When creating the configuration file in a text editor, use "MatchInstalled" as the Language ID, as shown in the example below.
 2. In some cases, using Match Installed can change the Shell UI language.
 To avoid that, we recommend including "MatchOS" or a specific language as the first Language ID, as show in the example below.
 3. Optionally, you can include the TargetProduct as an attribute of the Language element, as shown in the example below.
 By doing so, you can specify which existing Office product should be used to determine which languages to install.
 For example, if you set TargetProduct = "O365ProPlusRetail", the Office products you're deploying will be installed in the same languages as Microsoft 365 Apps for enterprise, if that product is installed on the client computer.
 4. If you deploy languages from a local source, you must download any possible matched languages to that source first.
-For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
+For more details, see [Download the installation files for Microsoft 365 Apps](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-microsoft-365-apps).

 You can also use MatchInstalled as the Language ID when adding Office apps to or removing them from an existing installation of Office.